 In Spring, expect to come across more wet conditions and plan to take the high-water route around Phelps Brook.

-Crowds will be largest during summer, so do not expect deserted trails and solitude.
+Crowds will be largest during summer, so do not expect deserted trails or general solitude on this trail during that time.

 Fall brings beautiful colors, but wet fallen leaves on the trail bring an extra challenge.